Criminal Justice (CRJ)

 CRJ 430 GENDER AND THE ADMINISTRATION OF JUSTICE

 Prerequisites: CRJ 101, CRJ 303 and senior level status or instructor permission.
-The mutual effects between gender and aspects of criminal justice, including victimization, criminality, law, and the criminal justice process.
-Includes perspectives on the historical subordination of women, and how law and the criminal justice system can be used to ameliorate that subordination.
+The mutual effects between gender and aspects of criminal justice, including victimization, criminality, law, the criminal justice process, and the profession.
+Examination of perspectives on the historical subordination of women, and how law and the criminal justice system can be used to ameliorate that subordination.
 Offered every semester.

 CRJ 440 DRUGS, CRIME, AND DRUG POLICY